Who Needs One?

 » Application amendments: $50

 The operator is responsible for updating the Mining Section each year on the status of the site with an annual report and map.
 The Mining Operator's Annual Or Completion Report (Form CN-0811) requires the number of acres of land affected by the operation, the extent of reclamation and revegetation accomplished by the applicant (on the map also), and other information.
 Annual reports are required until all reclamation work is complete.
-In addition to providing annual reports, operators are responsible for complying with specific requirements pertaining to the mineral being mined as found in the Tennessee Division of Surface Mining rules and regulations.
+In addition to providing annual reports, operators are responsible for complying with specific requirements pertaining to the mineral being mined as found in the Division's Surface Mining rules and regulations.

-The Tennessee Division of Water Pollution Control, Mining Section has the right to inspect the site when deemed necessary.
+The Tennessee Division of Water Resources, Mining Section has the right to inspect the site when deemed necessary.
 In addition, the Mining Section has the right to revoke or suspend any permit for violation of permit conditions or any other provisions of the Tennessee Water Quality Control Act and the Division's Surface Mining rules and regulations.

 The Mining Section is responsible for regulating surface mining so as to minimize the adverse effects associated with the activity.